AstraZeneca/runnable/docs/configurations/executors/mocked.md

             "dag": {
                 "start_at": "Setup",
                 "name": "",
                 "description": "This is a simple pipeline that demonstrates retrying failures.\n\n1.
 Setup: We setup a data folder, we ignore if it is already present\n2.
 Create Content: We create a \"hello.txt\" and \"put\" the file in catalog\n3.
 Retrieve Content: We \"get\" the file \"hello.txt\" from the catalog and show the contents\n5.
 Cleanup: We remove the data folder.
-Note that this is stubbed to prevent accidental deletion.\n\n\nYou can run this pipeline by:\n   magnus execute -f examples/retry-fail.yaml -c examples/configs/fs-catalog-run_log.yaml \\\n    --run-id wrong-file-name\n", "steps": {
+Note that this is stubbed to prevent accidental deletion.\n\n\nYou can run this pipeline by:\n   runnable execute -f examples/retry-fail.yaml -c examples/configs/fs-catalog-run_log.yaml \\\n    --run-id wrong-file-name\n", "steps": {
                     "Setup": {
                         "type": "task",